 E. Disposal of Confidential and Sensitive Information

 Confidential and Sensitive Information must be disposed of through secure means such as shredding and thoroughly erasing or destroying hard drives.
 Employees should be aware that some items such as copiers, faxes and scanners may store protected information which must be erased or destroyed prior to disposal.
-The Information Technology Security Office is available to assist with appropriate disposal.
+The Information Security Office is available to assist with appropriate disposal.

 F. Traveling with Confidential or Sensitive Information